alittlemarket/alittlemarket.github.io/_posts/2016-06-14-https-securise-websites.md

 ### Activation on our preprod environment "Princess"

 The first step was to enable https on our Princess environment.
-Everybody who wants to deploy a feature in production (it arrives several times a day) must test it first on Princess.
+Everybody who wants to deploy a feature in production (several times a day) must test it first on Princess.
 So, everybody was testing https on Princess without thinking about it during several days.

 The Core team and our QA team had also tested https during all the process.